R-Vision/wmi-client/README.md

 # wmi-client
-Wrapper around the WMIC.
-Only for Linux.
+Wrapper around the WMI client.
+Linux and Windows WMI clients are supported.

 ### Install
 ```bash